Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

   )
 ```

-    ##   Skewness Kurtosis
-    ## 1 1.880941 9.509812
+    ## Error in eval(expr, envir, enclos): could not find function "%>%"

+What does these numbers tell us?

+Let's start with `Skewness`.
+This is simply a number for symmetry which in our case mean that the `mean(SalePrice)` is bigger than the `median(SalePrice)` and as we've already concluded this mean that our distribution is *right skewed* (as seen in plot above).

+What about the `Kurtosis`?
+This is a metric for the *"fatness"* of the tails in our distribution.
+More specific what this says can be read at [MedCal.org](https://www.medcalc.org/manual/skewnesskurtosis.php)

 Let's dig deeper into the relationship
 ======================================

-So up until now we've only looked at the relationship between `SalePrice` and numeric features.
-What about the categorical feature `OverallQual`?
+So up until now we've only looked at the relationship between `SalePrice` and numeric variables.
+What about the categorical variable `OverallQual`?
 We already know that's it's related with `SalePrice` but not how much.

     ## Loading required package: RColorBrewer